 Description of the Study Area

 The study was conducted at Humbo woreda, woliyta zone of southern nation nationality and peoples of Ethiopia, which is located 327 km south of Addis Abeba.
-The experimental station is located at approximately 37°48′ E longitude and 06°44′ N latitude with an altitude of 1611 m.a.s.l, as shown in Figure 1.
+The experimental station is located at approximately 37°48′ E longitude and 06°44′ N latitude with an altitude of 1611 m.a.s.l, as it is shown in Figure 1.
 The experimental field was irrigated using the furrow irrigation system with water sourced from Ella River.
 The study area experiences two main cropping seasons due to its bimodal rainfall system.
 The first cropping season, Belg, extends from March to June, whereas the second season, Meher, extends from the last week of August to November.
 According to national meteorological data, the mean annual rainfall in the area is 1001 mm; mean maximum temperature varies from 23.1 0c to 29.810C while the mean minimum temperature varies from 140C to 15.30C.
 The main grown crop in the woreda were Tomato (Lycopersicon esculentum Mill.), Onion (Allium cepa L.), Pepper (piper nigrum), Pigeon pea (cajanus cajan), Ginger (Zingiber officinale), Maize (Zea may), Haricot-bean, sorghum, Teff, Sesame and Cabbage, are also among the widely cultivated crops in the area (Alemayehu et al., 2016).

 Figure 1.
 Study area Map